bernhardAxonIvy/doc/source/engine-guide/integration/cluster/load-balancer.rst

 Load Balancer
 =============

 Axon Ivy Engine Clusters work with **sticky sessions**.
-This means that the load balancer has to forward all requests from a session to the same cluster node.
+The load balancer has to forward all requests from a session to the same cluster node.
 Of course, if a cluster node is no longer available then the request will be sent to another cluster node.
-This will cause the user to receive a new session, therefore loosing his work in the replaced session.
+This will cause the user to get a new session, therefore losing his work in the replaced session.

-As described above, the load balancer has to ensure that all requests from the same user session are forwarded to the same cluster node.
+As described above, the load balancer has to ensure that all requests from the same user session are sent to the same cluster node.
 This can be done as
 follows:

-* configure the load balancer to forward all requests sent from one client IP address always to the same cluster node (IP based stickiness).
+* configure the load balancer to always forward all requests sent from one client IP address to the same cluster node (IP based stickiness).
 * use the Axon Ivy Session Id to provide session stickiness.
-The session id is provided by Axon Ivy Engine Enterprise Edition as a HTTP session cookie with the name :code:`JSESSIONID`.
+The session id is provided by Axon Ivy Engine Enterprise Edition as an HTTP session cookie with the name :code:`JSESSIONID`.

-Often :ref:`Reverse Proxies <reverse-proxy>` can be configured as load balancers.
+Often, :ref:`Reverse Proxies <reverse-proxy>` can be configured as load balancers.

 HAProxy
 -------

-HAProxy is a free, fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
-It is very easy to set up and also offers a Docker image that needs only minimal configuration.
+HAProxy is a free, fast, and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
+It is simple to set up.
+It offers a Docker image that needs only minimal configuration.

-We provide a :link-url:`sample on GitHub <docker-scaling-haproxy>` how to setup a Axon Ivy Engine Cluster using HAProxy as the load balancer within docker-compose.
+We provide a :link-url:`sample on GitHub <docker-scaling-haproxy>` how to setup an Axon Ivy Engine Cluster using HAProxy as the load balancer within docker-compose.

 NGINX
 -----

-NGINX is a free, open source HTTP web server, which serves as a reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server and offers load balancing features.
+NGINX is a free, open-source HTTP web server that serves as a reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server and offers load balancing features.
 It also offers a Docker image with minimal configuration needs.

-We provide a :link-url:`sample on GitHub <docker-scaling-nginx>` on how to setup a Axon Ivy Engine Cluster using NGINX as the load balancer within docker-compose.
+We provide a :link-url:`sample on GitHub <docker-scaling-nginx>` on how to setup an Axon Ivy Engine Cluster using NGINX as the load balancer within docker-compose.